 Constitution of the States of Deliberation and Presiding Officers

 - The States of Deliberation comprise:

-- A Presiding Officer, who is ex officio the Bailiff (Richard McMahon) (or in his absence the Deputy Bailiff, Jessica Roland, as Deputy Presiding Officer)
+- A Presiding Officer, who is ex officio the Bailiff (Sir Richard McMahon) (or in his absence the Deputy Bailiff, Jessica Roland, as Deputy Presiding Officer)

-- The two Law Officers of the Crown: Her Majesty's Procureur (Attorney-General) (M.M.E.
-Pullum, Q.C.) and Her Majesty's Comptroller (Solicitor-General)(R.M.
-Titterington, Q.C.)
+- The two Law Officers of the Crown: His Majesty's Procureur (Attorney-General) (M.M.E.
+Pullum, K.C.) and His Majesty's Comptroller (Solicitor-General)(R.M.
+Titterington, K.C.)

 - Guernsey People's Deputies and two Representatives of the States of Alderney